Blendify/blender-manual/blender_docs/manual/render/cycles/settings/scene/render/integrator.rst

    Zero disables the test and never ignores lights.
    This is useful because in large scenes with many light sources, some might only contribute a small amount to the final image, and increase render times.
-   Using this setting can decease the render times needed to calculate the rays which in the end have very little affect on the image.
+   Using this setting can decrease the render times needed to calculate the rays which in the end have very little affect on the image.

 Pattern